rowlandcoping/hopes-and-dreams/README.md

 ## UX - Structure
 ([back to top](#contents))

-As with the Scope, it is important to make clear at that the below is the scope envisaged at the beginning of the project, and that there was always anticipated to be an evolutionary process in producing an MVP.
+As with the Scope, it is important to make clear at that the below is the structure envisaged at the beginning of the project, and that there was always anticipated to be an evolutionary process in producing an MVP.
 For a full overview of specification changes in the finished MVP, please click [HERE](#specification-changes).

 The data structure for the submitted MPV can be found [HERE](#mvp-data-structure).